-

 Sponsored by the U.S. Embassy in Algiers, Access gave participants English skills that could lead to better jobs and educational prospects.
 Participants also gained the ability to compete for and participate in future exchanges and study in the United States.

-Access in Algeria was part of a global U.S. State Department program that had trained 95,000 students in more than 85 countries since its launch in 2004.
+Access in Algeria was part of a global U.S. State Department program that trained 95,000 students in more than 85 countries since its launch in 2004.

 In Algeria, World Learning conducted the project in coordination with 20 local schools in Annaba, Algiers, Batna, Bechar, Blida, Bouira, Constantine, El Oued, Jijel, Laghouat, Mascara, Médea, Mostaganem, Oran, Ouargla, Sétif, Skikda, Tamanrasset, Adrar (Timimoun), and Tizi Ouzou.